deathbyknowledge/cface/README.md

 ### The facial deteciton model
 Not much to say here, the client uses [face-api.js](https://justadudewhohacks.github.io/face-api.js/docs/index.html) to detect faces and make them 160x160 (the input size to the recognition model) to send them to the Worker running the recognition.

-We host the model weights (small) in the `facenet-worker/public/models`.

 ### Vector database
 Cloudflare's Vectorize is a perfect fit.
 We just need to upsert and query the index, which is in `vectorize-worker/src/index.js`.